Detection of Functional Communities in Networks of Randomly Coupled Oscillators Using the Dynamic-Mode Decomposition: Numerical Experiments

 \section{Numerical Experiments}

-We now conduct a variety of numerical experiments to examine how well DMD does at detecting functional communities in networks of Kuramoto oscillators.
+We now conduct a variety of numerical experiments to examine how successfully DMD can detect functional communities in networks of Kuramoto oscillators.
 Our networks have $N_{s}=800$ oscillators, and the coupling parameter is $K=10$.
+We examined networks with as many as $N_{s}=3200$ oscillators, and we obtain similar results to the ones that we will discuss below.
 We draw the natural frequencies of the oscillators from a Gaussian distribution, so $\gamma_{c}=4000\sqrt{\pi}\sigma^{{\bf \text{A}}}_{\text{max}}$.
 Given this choice of distribution, we expect that at least subset of oscillators will always become at least nearly locked because $\sigma^{{\bf \text{A}}}_{\text{max}} > 1$ in all of our experiments.
 We use a second-order Runge--Kutta solver with a step size of $\delta t = 0.05$ to integrate the Kuramoto model \eqref{kuramoto}.
 We run all simulations up to $t_{f}=800$.
 From $t = 760$ to $t_{f}=800$, we perform DMD on the circle around which the oscillators move, so we use the coordinates $\left(\cos(\theta_{j}(t)),\sin(\theta_{j}(t))\right)$.

-We set the DMD threshold in Eq.~\eqref{dmdthresh} to be $t_{\text{DMD}}=-4$, the error threshold of the DMD modes to be $\epsilon_{m}=10^{-1}$, and the reconstruction error to be $\epsilon_{\text{rc}}=10^{-1}$.
-As we described at the end of Section \ref{dmd}, these parameter choices reflect a balance that we obtain through trial and error. {For our numerical experiments, we report results for heterogeneity parameters $\gamma = 0.1$, $\gamma = 1$, and $\gamma = 10$.} Although smaller values of $\gamma$ (indicating more homogeneous oscillators) allow greater viable ranges for these parameters, our choices represent values that hold up across the two decades of the range of values of $\gamma$ that we examine.
+We set the DMD threshold in Eq.~\eqref{dmdthresh} to $t_{\text{DMD}}=-4$, the error threshold of the DMD modes to $\epsilon_{m}=10^{-1}$, and the reconstruction error to $\epsilon_{\text{rc}}=10^{-1}$.
+As we described at the end of Section \ref{dmd}, these parameter choices reflect a balance that we obtain through trial and error.
+For our numerical experiments, we report results for heterogeneity parameters $\gamma = 0.1$, $\gamma = 1$, and $\gamma = 10$.
+Although smaller values of $\gamma$ (indicating more homogeneous oscillators) allow greater viable ranges for the three DMD parameters, our choices represent values that work well across the two-decade range of the values of $\gamma$.